zahlenhelfer/marp-terraform-course/PITCHME.md

 # Bootstrap with user_data

-Usually we can use SSH Access to install software manually or use something like Ansible.
+Usually we can use SSH-Access to install software manually or use something like Ansible.
 Here we will use the clout-init-hook `user_data` from an EC2-Ressource.

 ```json
 user_data = << EOF